kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 ### Course Content

+#### Sentiment Analysis

-**Sentiment Analysis**: computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine the writer's attitude towards a particular topic
+Sentiment Analysis is computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine the writer's attitude towards a particular topic.

 Reviews are a good way to explore sentiment and text understanding. <br><br>